Efficient Estimation of Structural Models via Sieves: Abstract

 \section{Abstract}

-Estimating structural models is an essential tool for economists.
-However, existing methods are often inefficient either computationally or statistically, depending on how equilibrium conditions are imposed.
-We propose a class of penalized sieve estimators that are consistent, asymptotic normal, and asymptotically efficient.
-Instead of solving the model repeatedly, we approximate the solution with a linear combination of basis functions and impose equilibrium conditions as a penalty in searching for the best fitting coefficients.
-We apply our method to an entry game between Walmart and Kmart.
+We propose a class of sieve-based efficient estimators for structural models (SEES), which approximate the solution using a linear combination of basis functions and impose equilibrium conditions as a penalty to determine the best-fitting coefficients.
+Our estimators avoid the need to repeatedly solve the model, apply to a broad class of models, and are consistent, asymptotically normal, and asymptotically efficient.
+Moreover, they solve \textit{unconstrained} optimization problems with fewer unknowns and offer convenient standard error calculations.
+As an illustration, we apply our method to an entry game between Walmart and Kmart.